 - Now you can apply your chosen paint.
 Pick a paint that is designed to work with laminate surfaces eg cupboard paint.
 These provide a durable, chip-resistant finish that is easy to clean.

-- Use a two or three inch brush to get into any groves/edges and a mini foam roller for larger areas.
+- The best paint brush to get into grooves/edges is a two or three inch brush.
+Use a mini foam roller for larger areas.
 Alternatively, use a paint sprayer or aerosol can (if available).